spiral/docs/docs/en/http/csrf.md

 # HTTP — CSRF protection

-The Spiral Framework provides built-in support for CSRF (Cross-Site Request Forgery) protection, making it easy for developers to implement this important security measure in their web applications and ensure that any actions taken on the website are intended by the user and not the result of a malicious attack.
+Spiral provides built-in support for CSRF (Cross-Site Request Forgery) protection, making it easy for developers to implement this important security measure in their web applications and ensure that any actions taken on the website are intended by the user and not the result of a malicious attack.

 Spiral uses cookies to store the CSRF token and does not rely on server-side sessions.
 This approach is considered to be more efficient and simple, as it reduces the need for server-side storage and allows for faster performance.